-Much earlier there were people who had been trying to change something(eg. Gracchus brothers), but it was not until the Caesar’s (head of Populares) reforms when it was possible to see any effects.
+Much earlier there were people who had been trying to change something(eg. the Gracchi brothers), but it was not until Caesar’s (head of Populares) reforms that it was possible to see any effects.
 To gain real power he contracted an alliance with Pompey and Marcus Crassus and established the First Triumvirate.
 After Crassus’ tragic death in 53 BCE, Caesar and Pompey got into a conflict.
 Why?
 Obviously, it turned out that Pompey was the Republic’s defender whereas Caesar, despite not being eager for power, clearly pursued it.

 According to the anecdotal evidence, Caesar was supposed to say the famous words alea iacta est – “the die is cast” while crossing the Rubicon.
 Doing that, at the army’s head, was an evident opposition to the Senate’s legal power and there was no going back.
 The civil war (bellum civile). between Caesar and Pompey began.

-The Scipio’s request put in the Senate was supposed to order Caesar to disband the army, otherwise he would be considered a traitor.
+Scipio’s request put in the Senate was supposed to order Caesar to disband the army, otherwise, he would be considered a traitor.
 Pompey managed to gather the soldiers from the city and the environs while also setting some influential figures against Caesar.

 Even false rumours made his influential opponents leave Rome.

-Meanwhile Caesar continued his campaign in Italy, taking over the next cities which welcomed him as a commander.
-The army disbanded by Lentulus8 he incorporated to his legions.
+Meanwhile, Caesar continued his campaign in Italy, taking over the next cities which welcomed him as a commander.
+The army was disbanded by Lentulus8 he incorporated into his legions.
 It is important to say that at this time Caesar had only two legions because the rest of them did not come back from the winter quarters.

 His efforts show what a great orator he was.
 He pardoned Lentulus temporarily and thereby gained

 endorsement of the scared army and access to the next city of his enemy.